mhoegger/BigDataFinalProject/README.md

 ### Prerequisites

-Make sure that in the dame directory this README is located also contains directories called SQL, Data and Code.
+Make sure that in the dame directory this README is located also contains directories `.\SQL`, `.\Data` and `.\Code`.
 Additionaly check if the content of these directory matches with the content listed below.
 You can place the Zip files named Eclipse.zip into the Data directory.
 Note: We already provide this zip file.